WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 > The Internet of Things (IoT) describes physical objects (or groups of such objects), that are embedded with sensors, processing ability, software, and other technologies, and that connect and exchange data with other devices and systems over the Internet or other communications networks.

-To further nannow down what this blog is about, the IoT industry is huge, there are roughly two top classes by wich to divide the IoT world in, IIot and Iot.
-The extra I in IIot comes from Industry, in this domain the equpment used is more robust, accurate and secure then the equpment used at home.
-During my edudaction I was exposed to te IIoT side of things, back then these where not even called IoT devices but Programmable Logic Controllers(PLC's).
+To further narrow down what this blog is about, the IoT industry is huge, there are roughly two top classes by which to divide the IoT world in, IIot and Iot.
+The extra I in IIot comes from Industry, in this domain the equipment used is more robust, accurate and secure then the equipment used at home.
+During my education I was exposed to the IIoT side of things, back then these where not even called IoT devices but Programmable Logic Controllers(PLC's).
 The equipment we used in class was goes by the name of [Adam](https://www.advantech.com/products/modular-i-o-system-adam-5000-series/sub_7a806b75-2b4f-4a04-ae12-270d79a9a6cd).
 The idea's behind PLC's kindof evolved into IIoT, as these techniques where the driver behind the the third industrial revolution.
 Mayor companies like Siemens now brand their product as [IIOT](https://siemens.mindsphere.io/en/industrial-iot).
-For the home user a lot of stuff sold as IoT works out of the box, setup-procedures are super simple, mostly the device want's to somehow get access to the Internet so you must give it access to your WiFi-network, and batta bing your device works.
+For the home user a lot of stuff sold as IoT works out of the box, setup-procedures are super simple, mostly the device want's to somehow get access to the Internet so you must give it access to your Wi-Fi network, and batta bing your device works.
 In this blog I will try to explain in detail how this works (Without sending your data to 3rd-parties), and how you can create your own IoT setup.

 Let's get technical
 -------------------

-There are a lot of good resources on the Internet about how-to setup your own IoT landscape.
+There are a lot of good resources on the Internet about how-to setup your own IoT landscape, so making the right choices is important.
-My weapon of choice for setting thins up is Python, for it's a very accessible programming language, also I like minimalistic solutions, so I won't touch upon big IoT projects.
+My weapon of choice for setting thins up is Python, for it's a very accessible programming language, also I like minimalistic solutions, so I won't touch upon big IoT projects like [NodeRed](https://nodered.org/) or howto hookup the cloud.

-So here is my warning, this a very DIY.
+Last warning, this a very DIY!

 For microcontrollers there is a special Python distribution available for playing with these devices, MicroPython.
 I highly recommend this book: